 What is Revenue?

 Revenue is what you sell.
-It is the money that you get for selling a product (e.g. books) or services (e.g. hairdressing).
+Think about it as s the money that you get for selling a product (e.g. books) or services (e.g. hairdressing) to another person or business.

 What is Return on Equity (ROE)?